Facts about Major Depressive Disorder (Depression) and Filing for Disability

 8. Lifestyle changes can help improve quality of life, but cannot cure major depressive disorder; it is important to seek medical advice.
 Getting plenty of sleep each night, avoiding drugs and alcohol, getting daily exercise, and sticking to psychotherapy treatments and medications, can help relieve symptoms.

-9. It is believed that some alternative medicines can help relieve symptoms of major depressive disorder, such as SAMe or St. Johnís Wort, though it is important to let your doctor know if you are trying alternative medicines.
+9. It is believed that some alternative medicines can help relieve symptoms of major depressive disorder, such as SAMe or St. John's Wort, though it is important to let your doctor know if you are trying alternative medicines.
 There can be dangerous interactions between medications and herbal or dietary supplements.

-Can you qualify for disability benefits with this condition
+Qualifying for disability benefits with this condition

 Whether or not you qualify for disability and, as a result, are approved for disability benefits will depend entirely on the information obtained from your medical records.
-This includes whatever statements may have been obtained from your treating physician (a doctor who has a history of treating your condition and is, therefore, qualified to comment as to your condition and prognosis).

-It will also depend on the information obtained from your vocational, or work, history if you are an adult, or academic records if you are a minor-age child.
 The important thing to keep in mind is that the social security administration does not award benefits based on simply having a condition, but, instead, will base an approval or denial on the extent to which a condition causes functional limitations.
 Functional limitations can be great enough to make work activity not possible (or, for a child, make it impossible to engage in age-appropriate activities).